aditen/hw-cs-sb-classifier/README.md

 # :ledger: TODOs

 - Open Set Experiments
+    - Add observation on closed set classifier
-    - Compare Entropic to SoftMax only with different splits
+    - Compare Entropic to SoftMax for with different splits
     - Allow split of training/test set as in S2 (S1 and S3 does not really make sense)
+    - Use Gaussian Noise -> determine if it is better to be placed ahead of autocontrast
 - Minor code adaptions
     - Discuss with profs whether SimpleNet should have two versions: one with 2D bottleneck and other? -> Adapt code
     - Visualization of dataset could be stored per split and not per run (class distribution and some samples for 1